jlbradley1844/jlbradley1844.github.io/_posts/2019-03-23-church-sjws.md

 If you'd been an avid consumer of mass media, this trend may come as something of a shock.
-Certainly, in popular culture, references to religious activities have been rare for quite obvious reasons; a sitcom family is far less appealing if they join a church that many Americans are ill-disposed toward.
+Certainly, in popular culture, references to religious activities have been rare for quite obvious reasons; a sitcom family is far less appealing if they join a particular church that many Americans are ill-disposed toward.
 But in the news, the story was always focused on declines of mainline protestant churches only.
 Meanwhile, evangelical churches were always on the cusp of triumph, as their megachurches filled, their shows became ever more present on cable, and their favored politicians became elected again and again.

 The truth is actually otherwise.
 Christianity as a whole has been losing followers steadily.
 Certain trends had masked this.
 Evangelical